How to Effectively Bypass the Codex Sandbox: A Developer's Guide

 Q1.
 Is bypassing the Codex sandbox recommended for general use?

 Yes.
-The flag --dangerously-bypass-approvals-and-sandbox disables both sandbox restrictions and approval prompts.
+The --dangerously-bypass-approvals-and-sandbox flag disables both sandbox restrictions and approval prompts.

 Q3.
 Can I safely run bypass mode inside Docker?

 It’s safer — Docker provides isolation.
-If your container is well-configured, bypassing sandbox may be acceptable for trusted workloads.
+If your container is well-configured, bypassing the sandbox may be acceptable for trusted workloads.

 Q4.
 What if I’m using an older version of Codex CLI?